 difficulty or inability to stand or walk on their own, change in attitude or behavior, new aggression, depression or dullness, confusion, dementia signs are several things to look for when deciding when the time is appropriate.

 Mother Nature often is not swift or kind and most pets will not pass peacefully and quickly from their disease or diagnosis, but may instead linger for several days or even weeks.
-Many chronic and common diseases like arthritis and kidney failure can lead to a long and painful end of life process.
+Many chronic and common diseases like arthritis and kidney failure, can lead to a long and painful end of life process.
 With euthanasia the aim always is to help our pets pass peacefully and avoid prolonged struggle.

 Ultimately, you know your child best, and every child is different.
 I do believe children should always have the opportunity to say goodbye instead of coming home to an empty house.

 I tend to recommend that if children want to be present we make sure they know it is completely ok to ask as many questions or leave the room if they feel uncomfortable at any point.
-I try to involve kids, if they are willing , with the making of the paw print impression as this often is a source of comfort for all of us.
+I try to involve kids, if they are willing , the making of the paw print impression is often is a source of comfort for all of us.
 If children elect not to be present, I make sure to reinforce their decision as being completely OK.